idc101/git-mkver/docs/formats.md

 For example git is happy with the SemVer standard for tagging but docker does not support the `+` symbol in docker tags.

-All format strings start with a `%`.
+All replacements in format strings start with `{` and end with `}`.
 They are recursively replaced so that one may refer to another.

+## Examples

 ## Built-in Formats